kirbs-btw/b25-model/README.md

 ### Skip-Gram

 ### Conclusion / work in progress
 CBOW is better for Datasets with many fequent occuring words.
 Skip-Gram is better with many less frequent words ([Concluded here](https://iopscience.iop.org/article/10.1088/1742-6596/2634/1/012052/meta)).
 Still need to test what algorithm performes better or is it the case to create an own algorithm for embedding songs inside playlists.
+Both algorithms work with some kind of context window to understand the focused word.
+This type of window looking should not apply to playlists because there is the whole list relevant.

 ## ideas
 could also take a dataset of playlist